laclouis5/Utilities/README.md

 If openCV is defined a method to add the rectangular box in an image is provided.

 ## BoundingBoxes
 This object is a sub-class of `MutableSequence` and can be used like a standard array of `BoundingBox` objects.
 Filtering methods are provided to retreive specific data.
 A save function allows you to build a Yolo database.
-Methods to draw annotations on images are also present.
+Methods to draw annotations on images are also present (joblib may be required for parallel computations).

 ## Evaluator
 Evaluate a `BoundingBox` object that contains ground truths and assotiated detections with mAP and Coco AP.
 This class can draw precision-recall curves.